CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType-List.md

 2. Allow taking a target-typed collection, and moving it to a natural-typed location without a change in semantics.
 This is similar to how the language works already for things like lambdas, formattable strings, interpolated string handlers, numeric values, etc. For example:

     ```c#
     // Directly creates and adds to hash-set in-line.
-Legal
+Legal.
     TakesHashSet([1, 2, 3]);

     // versus